Clever/async-ext/README.md

 ], errHandler
 ```

-`async.lift` takes a synchronous function that returns an array where the first argument is an error and the rest of the arguments are results.
-It returns an asynchronous version of that function that applies its callback to the array returned by the original function.
+`async.lift` takes a synchronous function and returns an asynchronous version of that function that applies its callback to any results returned by the original function.

-Some notes:
-- The input function may accept any number of arguments - the resulting function will as well.
+The input function may accept any number of arguments - the resulting function will as well.
+If the input function returns a single value, the callback will be called with that value.
+If the input function returns an array, the callback will be applied to the array.

-- The error result may be null.
+Any errors thrown by the input function will be caught and passed to the callback.
+If no error is thrown, the callback will be called with `null` as the error argument.

-- The resulting function will call its callback using `setImmediate`, to prevent [releasing the Zalgo](http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony).
+The resulting function will call its callback using `setImmediate`, to prevent [releasing the Zalgo](http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony).

 ### async.tap(fun)